The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Djellaba: This ankle-length robe with a pointed hood (called a qob) serves as everyday wear for both men and women.
 Made from wool for cold weather and cotton or linen for heat, the djellaba offers practical coverage and comfort.
 Men typically choose neutral colors like brown, grey, or cream, while women enjoy a broader palette including jewel tones and pastels.

-Kaftan/Caftan: In Morocco, the moroccan caftan dress functions as women’s formalwear for weddings and religious celebrations like Eid.
+Kaftan/Caftan: In Morocco, the Moroccan caftan dress functions as women’s formalwear for weddings and religious celebrations like Eid.
 With origins in ancient Persia, this long, robe-like garment without a hood became elevated in Moroccan urban elite culture.
-Today’s moroccan kaftan dresses range from simple cotton versions to elaborate silk creations with gold embroidery.
+Today’s Moroccan kaftan dresses range from simple cotton versions to elaborate silk creations with gold embroidery.

-Takchita: This formal two-piece evolution of the caftan represents the pinnacle of moroccan dresses.
+Takchita: This formal two-piece evolution of the caftan represents the pinnacle of Moroccan dresses.
 It consists of an inner dress (mansouria) and an ornate over-dress, cinched with a richly decorated belt called mdamma.
 Brides and wedding guests often choose takchitas for their dramatic silhouettes and intricate detailing.

 Gandora: Men wear this lightweight, short-sleeved tunic in hot weather or at home.
 Sometimes embellished with embroidery around the neckline, gandoras offer a cooler alternative to the djellaba while maintaining modesty.